Back to Investment Fundamentals

 The Percentage Improving (PI)

 The green line on the chart shows the PI.
-When the PI is below 50%, the majority of economic indicators became weaker in the prior year.
-In most of the instances in which the PI fell below 30%, the US was in a recession.
+When the PI is below 50%, the majority of economic indicators weakened in the prior year.
+In most instances in which the PI fell below 30%, the US was in a recession.

 The PI and the Stock Market

-The following chart adds a blue line to the chart above, showing the one-year performance of global equities relative to cash.
+The next chart adds a blue line showing the one-year performance of global equities relative to cash.
 The close connection between the global economy and stock market outcomes is clear.
-Since 1968, the two lines have often been on top of one another.
-The turning points were the same as well.
+Since 1968, the two lines have often overlapped, and their turning points have aligned.

-Another way to look at the powerful relationship between the PI and stock market returns is to calculate the historical average stock market return as a function of the PI.[2]
-On average, global equities have had a better return than cash only when most economic indices improved, i.e., when the PI has been at 50% or higher.
+Another way to see the relationship is to calculate the historical average stock market return as a function of the PI.
+On average, global equities have outperformed cash only when most economic indices improved—i.e., when the PI was at 50% or higher.

 When Equity Investors Should Worry